last authored:

 Quantity and rate of fluid replacement depends on severity of depletion.

-In children, bolus always 20 cc/kg 0.9% NS, then re-assess, bolus max x3
+In children, a bolus is 20 cc/kg 0.9% NS, then re-assess, bolus max x3.

-Hypodermoclysis: infusion of fluid into sc tissue.
+Hypodermoclysis: infusion of fluid into subcutaneous tissue.
 Appears as effective IV hydration for mild to moderate hydration.
 Infuse up to 2L per space, often in back, thighs, or abdomen.
 Harder for people to pull out.
 Use gravity or pump at 20-125 mL/hr.
 Over 24hrs, up to 1.5L can be delivered at one site.
 Caution if bleeding disorder or skin problems.

 authors: